 One randomized controlled trial found that a telephone health coaching intervention to promote behavior change in patients with mild COPD in primary care led to improvements in self-management activities, but did not improve health-related quality of life.
 A meta-analysis found that health coaching that included goal setting, motivational interviewing, and COPD-related health education significantly improved health-related quality of life and reduced hospital admissions for an exacerbation of COPD, but did not decrease all-cause hospital admissions.

 Patients who use inhaled therapies should receive training on inhaler device technique.
 The majority of patients make at least one error in using their inhaler and incorrect inhaler use is associated with worse disease control.
 Poor technique is more likely when patients are using multiple devices or have never received inhaler technique training.
 Demonstration of inhaler use by a clinician, device selection, and reviewing technique at subsequent appointments can improve inhaler technique.
 Demonstration using a placebo device may be most effective for teaching inhaler technique to adults ages ≥65 years.
 Patients should be asked to bring their inhalers to clinic to facilitate a review of inhaler use.
+Pharmacist-led interventions and lay health coaching can improve inhaler technique and adherence in patients with COPD.

 Physical activity is recommended for all patients with COPD.
 One systematic review and meta-analysis of randomized controlled trials found that exercise training on its own can improve physical activity in COPD, and greater improvements can be made with the addition of physical activity counseling.
 Another systematic review and meta-analysis found that a combination of aerobic exercise and strength training was more effective than strength training or endurance training alone in increasing the 6-minute walking distance.
 A Cochrane review found limited evidence for improvement in physical activity with physical activity counseling, exercise training, and pharmacologic management of COPD.
 The authors commented that assessment of quality had been limited by lack of methodologic detail and the diverse range of interventions had primarily been assessed in single studies.
 The optimal timing, components, duration, and models for improving physical activity remain unclear.
 Meta-analyses suggest that yoga and Qigong can improve exercise capacity and pulmonary function in patients with COPD.